 HOODED is a multimedia project designed to disrupt dangerous, negative perceptions of black men and boys.
 Created by 19-year-old Myles Loftin, the series features four African American teenagers in hooded sweatshirts — a clothing item that has become a cultural shorthand for racialized fears.
 But in contrast to the standard, ever-present media portrayal of an African American teen in a hoodie as a threat, Loftin’s subjects are joyful, colorful, and a powerful challenge to a set of stereotypes that have grave consequences for black men and boys and for America.
 Through his art, he aims to open up a broad cultural conversation about the power of identity.
 Learn more.

-Athlete Ally educates and activates athletic communities to eliminate homophobia and transphobia in sports, and to use their platforms to speak out for LGBTQ equality.
+Athlete Ally educates and activates athletic communities to eliminate homophobia and transphobia in sports, and to use their platforms to speak out for LGBTQIA+ equality.
 The program was founded by Hudson Taylor, a three-time All-American wrestler at the University of Maryland.
-Since its founding, Athlete Ally has attracted more than 150 professional and Olympic athletes as Ambassadors of the organization; has 50+ college and universities with student-run Athlete Ally chapters; and continues to leverage their partnerships with athletes, teams and leagues to advance their impact on LGBTQ public policy efforts.
-Learn more.
+Since its founding, Athlete Ally has attracted more than 150 professional and Olympic athletes as Ambassadors of the organization; has 50+ college and universities with student-run Athlete Ally chapters; and continues to leverage their partnerships with athletes, teams and leagues to advance their impact on LGBTQIA+ public policy efforts.
+Learn more and Watch.

 Chicken & Egg Pictures supports women nonfiction filmmakers whose artful and innovative storytelling catalyzes social change, creating a space where women can challenge the status quo in film and learn from one another.
 Founded by Julie Parker Benello, Wendy Ettinger, and Judith Helfand, the organization breaks new ground for artists and activists with a shared belief in the power of women storytellers.
 Over 13 years, the organization has grown into a bold community of artists, mentors, activists, and friends who celebrate each other’s talent and foster one another’s growth in the industry.
 Learn more.